hydra-synth/hydra-docs/guides/advanced.md

 #### .forEach, .map and .reduce

 Those familiar with more array focused programming languages such as Python or Haskell, or more functional structures even inside JavaScript, may be used to iterating using the `forEach`, `map` and/or `reduce` structures.
-Where given an Array, we use each value to alter something or to reduce the entire array into a desired result.
+Where given an Array, we use each value to alter something or to reduce the entire Array into a desired result.
 Practically anything done with these functions can be done using `for` loops, so if you are new to these or you just don't like how they look, then there really is no need for you to learn these, even if you're super interested in iteration.

 ##### .forEach